 Plyometric training — which includes exercises such as box jumps, burpees, tuck jumps, and squat jumps — engages your fast-twitch muscle fibers.
 It helps build speed and power by training your muscles to contract at a more efficient rate.
-Fast-twitch muscle fibers support powerful, explosive movement, whereas slow-twitch muscle fibers are geared to support endurance activities.
+Fast-twitch muscle fibers support powerful, explosive movement, whereas slow-twitch muscle fibers are geared to support endurance activities and longer distances.
 Hone your slow-twitch muscle fibers with long-duration, lower intensity repetition training.
 Studies demonstrate that integrating 2-3 low-to-moderate strength training sessions into your weekly exercise regimen can improve your running speed and performance.

 Runners should also remember to prioritize exercises that support flexibility, particularly in the knees, ankles, and hips.
 All too often, these are the most common victims of running-related injuries.
 Ideal joint-flexibility improvement exercises include elevated heel squats, tibialis raises, and Nordic hamstring curls.

 3. Improve Core Strength

 Studies confirm that core strength is key for anyone wanting to learn how to run faster and longer.
 Good core strength, particularly in your lower abs, is necessary to sustain your running form and will help keep your spine stabilized.

-One study demonstrated that an 8-week core training program tested on male college athletes may have enhanced the subjects’ running economy –– which refers to the energy required to maintain a consistent, sustainable speed.
+One study demonstrated that an 8-week core training program tested on male college athletes may have enhanced the subjects’ running economy –– which refers to the energy required to maintain a consistent, sustainable speed with good form.
 The best news is that core workouts are easy to get into; just 2-3 15 minute core workout sessions per week can dramatically improve your running speed.